If you’re serious about cutting your carbon footprint, solar electricity for homes is one way to accomplish your goal.

 I know of one fellow, featured in a community newspaper in my neighborhood, who offered to pay the first $50 on the electricity bill of anyone who switched from the local electric utility to a local green electricity supplier.
 (The supplier threw in an additional $25 credit.)
 Hundreds of people signed up as a result.
 If you spent $10,000 on an initiative like that, you could be converting 200 people to green electricity, which could mean an annual cut in dirty electricity consumption of 2.4 million kilowatt hours.
 Assuming even just 20% of that electricity came from coal, that’s over 680 tons of CO2 emissions saved.

 Because the payback period on solar electricity for homes is relatively long, while the payback for energy efficient heating, air conditioning, lighting, home energy saving projects, and even geothermal heating and cooling, is so much shorter, your money will have a bigger overall impact if spent on these types of upgrades.
-The catch is, if you spend your energy-saving money on a public good, you won’t get the satisfaction of those solar panels on your own roof, and watching the electricity meter spin backwards!
-(But you’ll have the satisfaction of contributing to a public good.)
+The catch is, if you spend your energy-saving money on a public good, or on upgrades to your own home that just reduce your energy costs, you won’t get the satisfaction of those solar panels on your own roof, and watching the electricity meter spin backwards!
+(But you’ll have the satisfaction of contributing to a public good, or of spending less on your utilities.)

 Sizing a home solar electric system